ronzyfonzy/glowify/README.md

 # Glowify

-Glowify listens to changes that a user does on one (Listen) board and gives points to that user.
-Then it shows the score on the second (Publish) board in a form of a card.
-Each change gives the user additional points.
-Once the users achieves enough points he ascends to a higher level (Column).
+Glowify is a service that enables gamification of GitKraken Glo Bords.
+You define a Listen and Publish board and each user event done in the Listen board will be processed by Glowify.
+After the event is processed Glowify will post the results to the Publish board in form of levels (columns), user points (cards) and achievements (labels).

 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)